elahtrebor/push/README.md

 # push
 <p>
-Python Micro Shell - One file shell for micropython micro controllers
+Python Micro Shell (FOR ESP32) - One file shell for micropython micro controllers
 - cd, pwd, cat , redirect, wget, mkdir, rmdir, rm, etc

+NOTE for ESP 8266 use sh.py

 This is designed to quickly give you a mini linix like shell.
 Tested on ESP32, ESP8266, RPI PICO W.